Wednesday, 30 October 2013

 Whose idea was it to stay at the Beethoven?
 The proprietor is a raving lunatic!
 A theatrical sort with a penchant for – wait for it – Beethoven, it’s hard to know if we’re really welcome or not.
 We don’t hang around long enough to find out, and depart his backpacker’s retreat for a kebab and a few drinks somewhere else.

 Wellington appeals.
 It feels more city-like than Auckland did.
 It’s more industrial, more compact, more modern.
-The sun shines for the duration, we find time to watch the latest instalment of Lord of the Rings, and have a relaxing time of it.
+The sun shines for the duration, we find time to watch the latest instalment of Lord of the Rings at the Embassy Theatre, and have a relaxing time of it.
 S decides she will continue with us to the South Island, which we’ve been told will be the highlight of our time here.

 TRAVEL: SOUTHEAST ASIA 23 - BANGKOK THE FOURTH